Maurizio Minghella: Biography

 An event that heavily impacted his psyche was the death of his brother, who died in a car crash.

-Following this, Minghella began to develop a morbid attraction for the dead.
+Following this, Minghella began to develop a morbid attraction to the dead.
 Reformed by the conscription service for mental disorders, he married in 1977 "by chance, by chance", as he himself declared, 15-year-old Rosa Manfredi, who was dependent on psychotropic drugs.
 Their marriage was short-lived: Minghella frequently visited prostitutes, and the girl suffered from depression and a miscarriage.
 This further traumatized Minghella and his fragile personality.
 In 1978, he visited the psychiatric clinic of the University of Genoa, learning that his IQ was 70.

 The first murders

-On April 18, 1978, Minghella killed a prostitute named Anna Pagano in Genoa, then hiding her corpse in the Sant'Olcese comune.
+On 18 April 1978, Minghella killed a prostitute named Anna Pagano in Genoa, then hid her corpse in the Sant'Olcese comune.
 The corpse was found by some shepherds, its head smashed and with a ballpoint pen embedded in the anus.
 Minghella also tried to misdirect the investigation by writing "Bricato Rose" instead of "Brigate Rosse" on the body, committing a spelling error which was immediately noticed by the police.

-On July 8, he killed Giusepinna Jerardi in Genoa in the same way and hid the body in a stolen abandoned car.
-On July 18, he killed 14-year-old Maria Catena "Tina" Alba, whose naked body was found in Valbrevenna the next day, tied with a garrote to a tree.
-On August 22, after a night at the disco, he killed 21-year-old Maria Strambelli, a saleswoman from Bari, whose body was found 3 days after her disappearance in the outskirts of Genoa.
+On 8 July, he killed Giusepinna Jerardi in Genoa in the same way and hid the body in a stolen abandoned car.
+On 18 July, he killed 14-year-old Maria Catena "Tina" Alba, whose naked body was found in Valbrevenna the next day, tied with a garrote to a tree.
+On 22 August, after a night at the disco, he killed 21-year-old Maria Strambelli, a saleswoman from Bari, whose body was found 3 days after her disappearance in the outskirts of Genoa.

-The last victim was 19-year-old Wanda Scerra, a friend of Strambelli, who disappeared on November 28.
+The last victim was 19-year-old Wanda Scerra, a friend of Strambelli, who disappeared on 28 November.
 Her raped and strangled corpse was found in the escarpment that runs along the Genoa-Milan railway near Genoa.

 First arrest, trial and imprisonment

-Minghella was arrested on the night between December 5 and 6, confessing to the murders of Strambelli and Scerra, but denying his guilt in the others.
+Minghella was arrested on the night between 5 and 6 December, confessing to the murders of Strambelli and Scerra, but denying his guilt in the others.
 Calligraphic expertise was required due to the attempted misdirection on Pagano's body.
 Both the writing and the pen used to sodomize the victim were connected back to Minghella.
 For the murder of Alba, a pair of glasses belonging to Minghella were found at the crime scene.

-On April 3, 1981, he was sentenced by the Assizes court of Genoa to life imprisonment for five homicides, which was to be served at the maximum security prison in Porto Azzurro.
-In prison he always proclaimed his innocence and in the eighties also requested a revision of the trial through Andrea Gallo.
+On 3 April 1981, he was sentenced by the Assizes court of Genoa to life imprisonment for five homicides, which was to be served at the maximum security prison in Porto Azzurro.
+In prison, he always proclaimed his innocence and in the eighties also requested a revision of the trial through Andrea Gallo.
 In 1995, at the age of 37, he obtained semi-liberty and was transferred to the Vallette prison in Turin.
 He entered the recovery community of Luigi Ciotti, and worked as a carpenter for the Abele Group.